FlyersRights.org: Litigation

-Aviation Safety
+Aviation safety

 FlyersRights.org has been critical of the FAA's airplane certification process.

-2008-present - Membership on the FAA Aviation Rulemaking Advisory Committee as the designated representative of the traveling public re aviation safety, and membership on the FAA Evacuation Advisory Rulemaking Committee (2019-2020).
+Since 2008, membership on the FAA Aviation Rulemaking Advisory Committee as the designated representative of the traveling public re aviation safety, and membership on the FAA Evacuation Advisory Rulemaking Committee (2019–2020).

 In May 2013, in the aftermath of the Boeing 787 grounding due to lithium-ion battery fires, FlyersRights.org, with independent experts, challenged the FAA's preliminary fix as inadequate to prevent future fires or to warn pilots or ground crews of overheating batteries.
 FlyersRights.org proposed an ETOPS rating of 120 until the FAA could demonstrate the safety of the 787.
 In 2014, the NTSB would find that the FAA was too reliant on Boeing's assertions of the battery's safety.
 Meanwhile, Airbus announced it would avoid using Boeing's lithium-ion battery in its planes.

 When the FAA Flight Standardization Board recommended iPad training rather than simulator training for pilots of the grounded 737 MAX in April 2019, FlyersRights.org lobbied to extend the public comment period and argued for simulator training.
 Seven months later, Boeing announced that it would require simulator training for pilots.